astropy/astropy/docs/development/pd/contributing_codebase.rst

 .. code-block:: bash

    # Utilize 4 cores
-   pytest -n 4 pandas
+   pytest -n 4 astropy

    # Utilizes all available cores
-   pytest -n auto pandas
+   pytest -n auto astropy

 If you'd like to speed things along further a more advanced use of this command would look like this

 .. code-block:: bash

-    pytest pandas -n 4 -m "not slow and not network and not db and not single_cpu" -r sxX
+    pytest astropy -n 4 -m "not slow and not network and not db and not single_cpu" -r sxX

 In addition to the multithreaded performance increase this improves test speed by skipping some tests using the ``-m`` mark flag: